hissamshar/hissamshar.github.io/content/posts/Setting Up Neovim on Arch Linux: A Beginner's Guide.md

 ---

-## **8. Final Thoughts**
+## **9. Final Thoughts**
 Congratulations!
-You now have a powerful, customized Neovim setup on Arch Linux.
-From syntax highlighting to LSP support and fuzzy finding, your development workflow will be much smoother.
+You now have a powerful, customized Neovim setup on Arch Linux that functions as a full-fledged IDE.
+With features like Treesitter, LSP support, auto-completion, syntax highlighting, Git integration, and a file explorer, your development workflow will be much smoother.

 If you’d like to further improve your Neovim experience, explore more plugins and tweak your settings.
 Happy coding!